robinmalburn/sublime-tabfilter/README.md

 ### Settings

-Tab Filter can be configured to show full paths instead of just filenames via the `show_full_path` setting, which can be customised via `Preferences > Package Settings > Tab Filter > Settings - User`
+Tab Filter can be configured to show or hide additional captions relating to the state of each open tab.
+The captions include: `Current File`, `Unsaved File`, `Unsaved Changes` and `Read Only`.
+These additional captions default to being shown, but can be hidden via `Preferences > Package Settings > Tab Filter > Settings - User`

 ## License